 Thalia Hayden: Please describe the primary drivers behind gold's recent price surge to record highs.
 Do you believe these factors will remain in place going forward?

 Steven Schoffstall: It’s the same story you’d expect from gold.
 Gold tends to perform well during periods of economic or geopolitical uncertainty.
-Factors like falling interest rates and central bank buying have been bullish for gold, pushing prices higher—especially as countries move away from the U.S. dollar in a period of de-dollarization.
+Factors such as falling interest rates and central bank buying have been bullish for gold, pushing prices higher—especially as countries shift away from the U.S. dollar during a period of de-dollarization.
+These factors have been driving gold prices higher.
+When you look at the yield curve, you’re seeing a steepening—an indication that investors are losing faith in central banks.
+That’s a positive sign for higher gold prices going forward.

 Thalia Hayden: Got it.
 Gold miners have historically delivered strong returns during gold bull markets.
 How have mining equities performed relative to physical gold?